yeoshuheng/ray-tracer/README.md

 # Ray Tracing Engine

-This repo consists of a basic ray-tracing engine in C++, as well as a according implementation using CUDA framework.
+This repo consists of a basic ray-tracing engine in C++ 11.0, as well as a according implementation using CUDA framework.

 Supports basic render functionality such as: